-This matter is before the court on an "Emergency" petition for writ of habeas corpus, filed pro se by a pretrial detainee in the Wyandotte County Detention Center in Kansas City, Kansas.
-Having reviewed petitioner's limited financial resources, the court grants petitioner leave to proceed in forma pauperis under 28 U.S.C. § 1915 in this habeas action.
+This matter is before the court on a pro se petition for a writ of habeas corpus filed by a pretrial detainee in the Wyandotte County Detention Center in Kansas City, Kansas.
+Having reviewed petitioner's limited financial resources, the court grants petitioner's motion for leave to proceed in forma pauperis under 28 U.S.C. § 1915 in this habeas action.
 See United States v.
 Simmonds, 111 F.3d 737 (10th Cir.
 1997)(filing fee provisions in Prison Litigation Reform Act do not encompass habeas actions or appeals therefrom).